-8.3.3.15 Industrial General Zone (North Belfast) - Wāhi taonga, wāhi tapu and urupā
+8.6.14 Industrial General Zone (North Belfast) - Wāhi taonga, wāhi tapu and urupā

-- a.
-A protocol with Te Ngāi Tūāhuriri Rūnanga, comprising the following, shall be implemented: - i.
+- i.
 The person responsible for the works shall advise the Te Ngāi Tūāhuriri Rūnanga of the proposed works, and, if requested by the Rūnanga, within 20 working days of the Rūnanga receiving advice of the proposed work in writing, agree to any request for: - A. a representative approved by the Rūnanga and contracted by the person responsible for the works to be present during the subdivision and/or earthworks to act as an advisor in the identification or protection of wāhi tapu, wāhi taonga, urupā, or historic cultural sites; and - B. any matters of protocol which tangata whenua wish to undertake in relation to the commencement, during the course of, or at the end of, any subdivision and/or earthworks. - ii.
-The person responsible for the works shall ensure that all persons working on_site have received training, including the requirement to monitor activities to enable the identification of wāhi tapu, wāhi tapu, urupā, or cultural sites. - iii.
-A copy of this protocol shall be provided to all staff and contractors involved in subdivision or earthworks activities on_site prior to them coming on_site. - iv.
-Immediately following the discovery of material suspected to be taonga, kōiwi, or Māori archaeological site, the following steps shall be taken: - A. All work on_site will cease immediately; - B. Immediate steps will be taken to secure the site to ensure the archaeological material is not further disturbed; - C. The person responsible must notify Te Ngāi Tūāhuriri Rūnaga and the Area Archaeologist of Heritage New Zealand Pouhere Taonga and provide access to those parties to confirm the nature of the discovered materials.
+The person responsible for the works shall ensure that all persons working on-site have received training, including the requirement to monitor activities to enable the identification of wāhi tapu, wāhi taonga, urupā, or cultural sites. - iii.
+A copy of this protocol shall be provided to all staff and contractors involved in subdivision or earthworks activities on-site prior to them coming on-site. - iv.
+Immediately following the discovery of material suspected to be taonga, kōiwi, or Māori archaeological site, the following steps shall be taken: - A. All work on-site will cease immediately; - B. Immediate steps will be taken to secure the site to ensure the archaeological material is not further disturbed; - C. The person responsible must notifiy Te Ngāi Tūāhuriri Rūnaga and the Area Archaeologist of Heritage New Zealand Pouhere Taonga and provide access to those parties to confirm the nature of the discovered materials.
 In the case of kōiwi (human remains), the New Zealand Police must also be notified; - D. There shall not be any earthworks operations in the affected area until Te Ngāi Tūāhuriri Rūnanga representatives, the Police and Heritage New Zealand Pouhere Taonga staff have each given notice to the person responsible that the earthworks may recommence; and - E. Any person responsible for the works shall abide by any decision of Te Ngāi Tūāhuriri Rūnanga representatives and the archaeologist as to what happens to any kōiwi tangata discovered.